-- The WGU is the international governing body for Gateball. - The National Coordinator of Gateball (NCGB) is an appointed officer of the ACA and is also a Director of the WGU representing GA. - The National Coordinator Refereeing Gateball (NCRGB) is an appointed officer of the ACA. - State Coordinators of Gateball are appointed officers of the state croquet associations.
-In some states the role includes responsibility for refereeing and in others a separate role is designated.
-That person is designated the state refereeing coordinator (SCRGBs) for the purpose of this document.
-It is the responsibility of those appointees to implement the National Framework within their respective state.
+- The WGU is the international governing body for Gateball. - The National Coordinator of Gateball (NCGB) is an appointed officer of the ACA and is also a Director of the WGU representing GA. - The National Coordinator Refereeing Gateball (NCRGB) is an appointed officer of the ACA.
+In the absence of an appointed NCRGB, the role of the NCRGB is undertaken by the NCGB. - State Coordinators of Gateball (SCGB) are appointed officers of the state croquet associations.
+In some states the role includes responsibility for refereeing and in others a separate role of State Coordinator of Refereeing - Gateball (SCRGB) is designated.
+In the absence of an appointed SCRGB, the role of the SCRGB is undertaken by the SCGB.
+It is the responsibility of those appointees to implement the National Framework within their respective state. - Where the SCGB is not an accredited referee, the NCRGB or NCGB is responsible for implementing the National Framework in the respective state.